bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.report_close

-- `"failure.report_close"`: (object) There was a failure in telling the configured collector that all the measurements related to a specific ID have now been performed.
+There was a failure in telling the configured collector that all the measurements related to a specific ID have now been performed.

 This event includes the following attributes: